 Attacks can be very extreme, causing sudden burning pain or shock-like pain to the affected area.
 The pain can last for as long as a few seconds to as long as 2 minutes at a time.
 They can come fairly close together and can be very incapacitating, both mental and physical.

-As mentioned, trigeminal neuralgia involves the 5th cranial nerve.
+As mentioned, TN involves the 5th cranial nerve.
 The nerve supplies the sensory components of the nerves supplying the entire face, including the mouth, lips, from the forehead to the chin.
 This nerve only supplies sensation to the face.
 It doesn’t affect the motor or movement of the muscles of the face.

 There are seven major forms of trigeminal neuralgia.
 Some are more common than others:

 - Multiple sclerosis-related TN

 All these forms should be differentiated from one another and from a condition known as idiopathic facial pain, which is unrelated to the fifth cranial nerve.
 There are also other facial pain conditions that are not considered trigeminal neuralgia.Typical Trigeminal Neuralgia

 Typical TN is the most common form of trigeminal neuralgia.
 It is also called classical, idiopathic or essential TN.
 Nearly all cases of typical trigeminal neuralgia occur because of the blood vessels that travel through narrow holes in the skull along with the trigeminal nerve.
 The nerves become inflamed and swell so that they compress the fifth nerve.
 It usually occurs at the level where the nerves and blood vessels pass from the brainstem to outside the skull because this is the narrowest spot.
 It can be arteries or veins causing the compression of the nerve root.
 There can be true compression or it can be just an indentation of the nerve causing pain in the face.
 In people without trigeminal neuralgia, these blood vessels do not even come in contact with the area in which the trigeminal nerve enters the facial area.